top of page

 NWP-A Emeritus Consultant

-Dr. Daspit, a Professor of Education and Consultant for the National Writing Project of Acadiana, engages in poetry workshops in local schools.
+Dr. Daspit, a Professor of Education and Emeritus Consultant for the National Writing Project of Acadiana, engages in poetry workshops in local schools.
 His poems feature in multiple anthologies, including The Maple Leaf series, and he has authored two chapbooks: "Anatomy of a Ghost" and "Bar Coasters."

-Maxim Ducet 301
+Maxim Doucet 301

 +1 337 482-6409